-For the safety and privacy of all members of the Averett University community, there shall be no solicitation on campus or in campus buildings by non-University organizations, businesses or individuals, without prior written permission from the Dean of Students and/or Director of Housing and Residence Life.
-Any authorized visitors will be informed they must check in at the Security office at 204 Woodland Drive where they will receive the appropriate passes for access to campus.
+For the safety and privacy of all members of the Averett University community, there shall be no solicitation on campus or in campus buildings by non-University organizations, businesses or individuals, without prior written permission from the Dean of Students and/or Office of Housing and Residence Life.
+Any authorized visitors will be informed they must check in at the Security office in Bishop Hall where they will receive the appropriate passes for access to campus.